johnnys7n/Multiclass-Brain-Detection-Tool/README.md

 ### 1. Modeling Portion: <a href='https://github.com/johnnys7n/Multiclass-Brain-Detection-Tool/tree/main/Modeling'>link</a>
 In this portion, I have compiled images from a MRI dataset which contains MRI images from patients with varying levels of AD (no dementia to moderate dementia).
 Sample images are located in the `/sample_data` folder) Here I experiment with an image classification algorithm using deep learning convolutional neural network (specifically TensorFlow Hub's `efficientnet_v2_imagenet21k_b1`) can predict the structural changes and also predict the type of neurodegeneration.
 The modeling portion is still on its very early experiment phases and only got ~85% model accuracy.
 I am in the process of fine tuning the model along with testing other classifiers on TensorFlow Hub.
 The first model tested on the subset of training data is saved here.

+**Currently Doing**: Create a Saliency map to detect the pixel/feature importances during training.

 For more information on the model here is a <a href='https://tfhub.dev/google/imagenet/efficientnet_v2_imagenet21k_b1/feature_vector/2'>link!</a>

 ### 2. Deployment Portion: <a href='https://github.com/johnnys7n/Multiclass-Brain-Detection-Tool/tree/main/app'>link</a>